Body-Worn Camera Program

 In October 2016, the committee held a series of community listening sessions to share their work with the community and to solicit feedback regarding the program.
 You can learn more about these sessions below.

-What will officers record with their body-worn cameras?
+What do officers record with their body-worn cameras?

-Officers will record all contacts with citizens while performing their official duties.
-In other words, if an officer responds to a call, makes a traffic stop or is performing a law enforcement related task, they will be recording the event.
+Officers record all contacts with citizens while performing their official duties.
+In other words, if an officer responds to a call, makes a traffic stop, or is performing a law enforcement related task, they will be recording the event.

-Where will officers be allowed to record?Officers will record their official duties in public areas and areas held for public use (i.e. a business open to the public).
-If an officer is in an area with an expectation of privacy (a residence), they will ask for consent to record absent of certain circumstances (i.e. they are about to make an arrest or they believe a crime was committed).
+Where are officers allowed to record?Officers record their official duties in public areas and areas held for public use (i.e. a business open to the public).
+If an officer is in an area with an expectation of privacy (a residence), they will inform the person(s) in control of that private area of the recording.
+If a request is made to end the recording by a person(s) with control over the area (i.e. a resident of a home or apartment) and absent of certain circumstances (i.e. they are about to make an arrest or they believe a crime was committed by person(s) present at the time), the recording will stop.

 How will I know if I am being recorded?